BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 se-day-2-git-and-github

-Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
+1.Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 Version control is a system that allows developers to track and manage changes to code over time. fundamental concepts of version control include: